Cruxnz/metro/docs/web/local-server-setup.md

 6. Create a database with `CREATE DATABASE metro_db;`.

-7. Grant privileges to the user `GRANT ALL PRIVILEGES ON DATABASE metro_db TO metro`.
+7. Grant privileges to the user `GRANT ALL PRIVILEGES ON DATABASE metro_db TO metro;`.

 8. Start the server with `./scripts/start-web-server.sh`.